 The curves have crossed and it's time for an upturn.
 So I designed a competition grade receiver for the Ham bands, or SWL bands, on two huge single sided silk-screened boards (8 1/2" by 8 1/2").

 The interconnections are infrared and there are 21 functional LEDs that add to the circuit, not just to tell you when it's on.
 And this radio has all the audio the average ham can use.

-The Electroluminescent Receiver Kit is a superluminescent experience that uses very low noise devices, modern circuits that are documented in current literature, with boards designed to help the kit builder have a fun and educational experience.
+The Electroluminescent Receiver Kit uses very low noise devices, modern circuits that are documented in current literature, with boards designed to help the kit builder have a fun and educational experience.

 The Electroluminescent Receiver Kit

 The receiver uses low noise dual gate MOSFETs in which all the drain/source current travels through an LED.
 Therefore, mistakes in the MOSFET circuit show in the brightness of the LED.
 No oscilloscope is needed to find dead circuits.
 The LEDs provide a simple, but very useful, build-in oscilloscope.
 An LED that is extremely bright, dim, or off means inspection of that circuit for errors.

 The mixer LEDs are visual indicators of oscillator energy.
 Gate 2 of the MOSFETs is at .5 volt, which turns off the device.
 When oscillator injection is present (raising Gate 2 voltage), the LEDs turn on providing a test for oscillator operation and an injection level indicator.

 LEDs are used at the bandpass and crystal filters, VFO, and crystal oscillator to show which filter, VFO frequency, or crystal is selected.
 Super-bright LEDs can be used in these locations to increase the visual impact of the receiver.